choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 As you might be aware every Agent has a DDL file that describes the agent - all its actions, inputs, outputs, aggregation methods and validations.
 As of a recent improvement these DDL files now contain enough that highly usable clients can be generated for static languages like Golang.

-{{% notice tip %}}
-This capability is available as of version *0.14.0* of Choria
-{{% /notice %}}

 We have a video explainer of this feature which you can access on [YouTube](https://www.youtube.com/watch?v=oVYAWePAHow).

+This section will cover generating your own clients for your own agents, the Choria project includes generated clients for [rpcutil](https://pkg.go.dev/github.com/choria-io/go-choria/client/rpcutilclient), [scout](https://pkg.go.dev/github.com/choria-io/go-choria/client/scoutclient) and [choria_util](https://pkg.go.dev/github.com/choria-io/go-choria/client/choria_utilclient).

 ## Preparing your DDL

 The generator will handle almost all existing agent DDLs, however in the past we did not support or enforce data types for the output items from agents.
 This makes it extremely hard to create fully usable clients for static languages like Golang.

-We've recently added optional type hints to outputs in DDLs and I strongly suggest you take a look at the DDL files you're intending to use and add output hints.
-You should also review the code and ensure that the output types don't vary, if an item varies and you cannot fix that scenario then leave it untyped so Go will give you *interface{}* instances which you can then handle via *reflect*.
+We've recently added optional type hints to outputs in DDLs, and I strongly suggest you take a look at the DDL files you're intending to use and add output hints.
+You should also review the code and ensure that the output types don't vary, if an item varies, and you cannot fix that scenario then leave it untyped so Go will give you *interface{}* instances which you can then handle via *reflect*.

 Here's a sample fixup I did of the class [puppet agent](https://github.com/choria-plugins/puppet-agent/pull/41/files) as an example, it's easier than it sounds!